hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 ## Algorithm Parameters

-HiAE maintains a 2048-bit state, organized as sixteen 128-bit blocks denoted `{S0, S1, S2, ..., S15}`.
+HiAE maintains a 2048-bit state organized as sixteen 128-bit blocks denoted `{S0, S1, S2, ..., S15}`.
 Each block Si represents a 128-bit AES state that can be processed independently by AES round functions.
 This large state size provides security margins while enabling efficient parallel processing on modern architectures.

 The parameters for this algorithm, whose meaning is defined in {{!RFC5116, Section 4}}, are: